 Mary Diggin Ph.D is a cultural mythologist, with a Ph.D. from Pacifica Graduate Institute.
 Her research interests center around myth and religion, cultural (collective) memory and identity.
 She is particularly interested in mythic/religious tropes that influence societies and cultures over the longue durée.

-She explores mythology as a metaphorical and narrative tool, which provides individuals and societies a means by which they articulate about themselves and about the social world in which they exist.
+She explores mythology as a metaphorical and narrative tool, a means of mythopoetic engagement, which provides individuals and societies a way by which they articulate about themselves and about the social world in which they exist.
 Myths can be seen as extended metaphors which allow us to imagine and re-imagine what is happening, and to open new possibilities by a creative engagement with images in myth.

 Born in Ireland, she moved to New Mexico in 1998, where she lives with her husband, E.S.
 Gallegos on the Rio Grande, in the Embudo area where they run Deep Imagery workshops and also work with people on an individual basis through Imagery.